chasekaylee/vs-code-zsh-settings/README.md

 }

-#~./zshrc PROFILE#

-# If you come from bash you might have to change your $PATH.
+#If you come from bash you might have to change your $PATH.
 # export PATH=$HOME/bin:/usr/local/bin:$PATH

+# GO
+export GOPATH="$HOME/dev/go"
+export GOBIN="$HOME/dev/go/bin"
+export GOROOT="/usr/local/go"
+export PATH=$GOPATH/bin:$PATH

 # Path to your oh-my-zsh installation.
-export ZSH=/Users/chasekaylee/.oh-my-zsh
+export ZSH=/Users/chasekaylee/.oh-my-zsh/

 # Set name of the theme to load.
 Optionally, if you set this to "random"
 # it'll load a random theme each time that oh-my-zsh is loaded.
 # See https://github.com/robbyrussell/oh-my-zsh/wiki/Themes
-# POWERLEVEL9K_MODE='nerdfont-complete'
+POWERLEVEL9K_MODE='nerdfont-complete'
 ZSH_THEME="powerlevel9k/powerlevel9k"

 # Set list of themes to load